AFLplusplus/AFLplusplus/README.md

 ## Building and installing AFL++

-To install AFL++ with everything compiled, pull the image directly from the Docker Hub:
+To have AFL++ easily available with everything compiled, pull the image directly from the Docker Hub:

 ```shell
 docker pull aflplusplus/aflplusplus